snowmeltarcade/projectfarm/documentation/UI/Styling.md

 * **brightness**
   Defines the brightness of the set color.
 This will override the `v` value in `color-hsv` or will modify the color set in `color-rgb`.
 This value must be in the `0..1` range
 * **red**
   Sets the red channel of the set color.
-This will override the `r` value in `color-rgb`, or will modify the color set in `color-hsv`.
+This will override the `r` value in `color-rgba`, or will modify the color set in `color-hsv`.
 This value must be in the `0..255` range
 * **green**
   Sets the green channel of the set color.
-This will override the `g` value in `color-rgb`, or will modify the color set in `color-hsv`.
+This will override the `g` value in `color-rgba`, or will modify the color set in `color-hsv`.
 This value must be in the `0..255` range
 * **blue**
   Sets the blue channel of the set color.
-This will override the `b` value in `color-rgb`, or will modify the color set in `color-hsv`.
+This will override the `b` value in `color-rgba`, or will modify the color set in `color-hsv`.
+This value must be in the `0..255` range
+* **alpha**
+  Sets the alpha channel of the set color.
+This will override the `a` value in `color-rgba`.
 This value must be in the `0..255` range
 * **border-color**
   Defines the color of the border in RGB.
 An alias for `border-color-rgb`.
 Please see the [colors](../Graphics/Colors.md) documentation for valid color values
 * **border-color-rgb**